retail-cash-flow-strategies

-Cash flow is the amount of cash that comes into the business’ bank account as income and is spent by the business on expenses.
-It refers to the cash available at the business’ disposal, not cash pending collection.
+Cash flow is the amount of cash that comes into the business’s bank account as income and is spent by the business on expenses (BIM POS).
+It refers to the cash available at the business’s disposal, not cash pending collection.

 A negative cash flow impacts the ability of the business to pay its suppliers and invest in growth.
 A business may be profitable, but if it deals poorly with cash flow management, all the profitability in the world will not avert disaster.

-Why Cash Flow Management is a Primary Concern for Retailers in 2024
+Why is Cash Flow Management a Primary Concern for Retailers?

-US retailers frequently face cash flow challenges due to several factors.
+US retailers frequently face cash flow challenges due to several factors (Paychex).
 Some factors are within their control.
 While others are not, such as rising interest rates.

 The E-commerce industry is booming (exploding!), making retail unbelievably competitive.
-Unless your retail business sells proprietary products, selling something in 2024 is hard.
+Unless your retail business sells proprietary products, selling something is hard these days.

 With such an ultra-competitive business environment, working to improve cash flow is of paramount importance.